dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         explicit type argument or inferred from the matched value type.*

-    2. If the length of the list determined by calling `length` is not equal to the number of subpatterns, then the match fails.
+    2. If the length of the list determined by calling `length` is not equal to the number of subpatterns, then the match fails. *This match failure becomes a runtime exception if the list pattern is in a variable declaration.*

     3. Otherwise, for each element subpattern, in source order: